By Dennis McCarthy

 Dynamic workflows automatically route cases to eliminate time spent chasing internal experts to get answers.
 Cases are routed based on issue priority, team capacity, and expertise to optimize productivity.
 Customer interactions and related documents are stored in a central database visible to sales, marketing, service, and management.
 Integration with backend ERP and digital marketing systems provide a complete view of the customer and empower service teams to understand customer health and make better decisions.
 Self-service tools allow customers to create service tickets and check status to reduce workload.

 Service level agreements (SLAs) keep your team accountable for prompt response and give management better visibility into performance.
 Alerts and reports help confirm that support deadlines and milestones are being met and enable managers to proactively manage bottlenecks, resource imbalances or other constraints.
 At NEOS, we used SLA performance metrics to set team and individual goals, conduct evaluations, and celebrate team and company successes.

 There are top Customer Relationship management (CRM) solutions that incorporate dynamic case management (DCM) functionality and integration.
 SugarCRM is prime example of a total CRM solution that automates sales & marketing process along with process for case management.
 A key part of this functionality offers is Customers have portal access to manage their cases in the CRM system remotely.

-Click here to read about Dennis McCarthy on our Team page.
+Dennis McCarthy is a member of the CRM International team.
+Click here to read about Dennis on our Team page.